gatsbyjs/gatsby/docs/contributing/triaging-github-issues.md

 > How much time do I spend on an issue?

-Some issues might need more time than others and there isn’t any hard and fast rule.
+Some issues might need more time than others and there isn't any hard and fast rule.
 However, it's best to spend time on an issue after the relevant info and reproduction is available.

 > Do I have to look at Discord?

-You don’t have to.
+You don't have to.
 Some of us are active on Discord and you can be too if you like.

 > Do I use the same issue to track documentation additions or open a new one?